projectcontour/contour/docs/upgrading.md

 ### Upgrade to Contour 0.15.0

+Due to the sun setting on the Heptio brand, from v0.15.0 onwards our images are now served from the docker hub repository [`docker.io/projectcontour/contour`](https://hub.docker.com/r/projectcontour/contour)

-Change the Contour image version to `projectcontour/contour:v0.15.0`.
+Change the Contour image version to `docker.io/projectcontour/contour:v0.15.0`.

 ### Enabling TLS for gRPC